mbauhardt/mbauhardt.github.com/_posts/2013-03-16-setting-up-my-blog.md

 title: "Setting Up This Blog"
 description: ""
 category:
-tags: [git, jekyll-bootsrap]
+tags: [git, jekyll-bootstrap]
 ---
 {% include JB/setup %}

-As a first step i forked the [plusjade/jekyll-boostrap](https://github.com/plusjade/jekyll-bootstrap) project into [MyUserName/jekyll-bootstrap](https://github.com/MyUserName/jekyll-bootstrap).
+As a first step i forked the [plusjade/jekyll-bootstrap](https://github.com/plusjade/jekyll-bootstrap) project into [MyUserName/jekyll-bootstrap](https://github.com/MyUserName/jekyll-bootstrap).
 This gives me the following options

 * change something in the origin code and provide this as a pull request commited into the _jb-development_ branch
 * create a separate branch for my blog